Dahijuri

 Dahijuri is a village and a gram panchayat in the Binpur I CD block in the Jhargram subdivision of the Jhargram district in the state of West Bengal, India.

 Socio-political turmoil

 Dahijuri was a centre of violent Maoist activity during the Lalgarh movement days around 2009–2011.

 Now Dahijuri has become stable and free from violent and Maoist activity.
-Total 10 Gram Panchayat is under Dahijuri Gram Panchayat.
+Dahijuri Gram Panchayat is one of the ten Gram Panchayats of Binpur-I Block.